ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 Payload files may appear directly in the _RO-Crate Root_ alongside the _RO-Crate Metadata File_, and/or appear in sub-directories of the _RO-Crate Root_.
 Each file and directory MAY be represented as [Data Entities](data-entities) in the _RO-Crate Metadata File_.

-A RO-Crate may also contain [Web-based Data Entities](data-entities.html#web-based-data-entities) that are not present as part of the payload and referenced using absolute URIs.
+An RO-Crate may also contain [Web-based Data Entities](data-entities.html#web-based-data-entities) that are not present as part of the payload and referenced using absolute URIs.
 These may require additional preservation measures.

-{% include callout.html type="tip" content="A RO-Crate [packaged with BagIt](appendix/implementation-notes#adding-ro-crate-to-bagit) may be [referencing external files](appendix/implementation-notes#referencing-external-files) which are not present in the _RO-Crate Root_ hierarchy until the BagIt has been _completed_.
+{% include callout.html type="tip" content="An RO-Crate [packaged with BagIt](appendix/implementation-notes#adding-ro-crate-to-bagit) may be [referencing external files](appendix/implementation-notes#referencing-external-files) which are not present in the _RO-Crate Root_ hierarchy until the BagIt has been _completed_.
 This method can be used for files that are large, require authentication or otherwise inconvenient to transfer with the RO-Crate, but which should nevertheless still be considered part of the _payload_." %}

 ## Self-describing and self-contained (_Attached RO-Crates_)